JetBrains/qodana-action/README.md

 # Qodana Linters

 **Qodana** is a code quality monitoring tool that identifies and suggests fixes for bugs, security vulnerabilities, duplications, and imperfections.
-Qodana already supports PHP, Java, and Kotlin projects, and will eventually support all languages and technologies covered by JetBrains IDEs.
+Qodana currently supports only Java, but will eventually support all languages and technologies covered by JetBrains IDEs.

 **Table of Contents**